 Variance Covariance Approach – Exponentially weighted moving average (EWMA)

-We will now look at how exponentially weighted moving average (EWMA) VCV VaR is calculated.
+We will now look at how to calculate the exponentially weighted moving average (EWMA) VCV VaR.
 The difference between the EWMA & SMA methods to the VCV approach lies in the calculation of the underlying volatility of returns.
-Under SMA, the volatility (?) is determined (as mentioned earlier) using the following formula:
+Under SMA, the volatility (σ) is determined (as mentioned earlier) using the following formula:

-The ? value determines the weight-age of the data in the formula so that the smaller the value of ?, the quicker the weight decays.
+The λ value determines the weight-age of the data in the formula so that the smaller the value of λ, the quicker the weight decays.
 If management expects the volatility to be very unstable then it will give a lot of weight to recent observations while if it expects volatility to be stable that it would give more equal weights to older observations.
-Figure 9 below shows how weights used for determining EWMA volatility, are calculated in EXCEL:
+Figure 9 below shows how we calculate weights used for determining EWMA volatility in EXCEL:

 EWMA Variance is simply the sum across all data points of the multiplication of squared returns and the scaled weights.
 You can see how the product of the squared returns and scaled weights is calculated in the function bar of Figure 11 below: